9: …And the World Will Go On Without You

 “I wasn’t there for you when you needed me most,” N said.
 “I never want that to happen again.”

-She felt her strength returning in droplets and mouthfuls.
+She felt strength returning to this body in droplets and mouthfuls.
 It didn’t feel good, nothing about this body felt good, but lying half dead and alone was so much worse.
 When it itched, she scratched it.
-Still, she was… glad to feel the flame dimming, and glad to sink in the cool embrace of oil reserves that weren’t critically low.

 When she finally pushed the oilcan back, N pulled it away.